Mar 22, 2021

 ORANGE 4 is the first opportunity to really test out your arm- but don't go into the fenced-in-yard!
 If you do, it'll be OB and you'll play with a +1 penalty stroke from the Drop Zone (150'), which is found a little further than halfway down the ridge directly in line with the teepad.
 Beware of rollaways on the sloped green!
 If you have a roller shot, you might give that a try depending on the condition of the grass.

 ORANGE 5 - You have a decision to make: Do you take your chances and throw it right through the guardian trees straight ahead to the basket or do you throw a forehand or flex shot out to the left and let it glide back in.
 Do not try throwing it over the fence.
 The light post is a MANDO LEFT.
 If your disc doesn't cross to the LEFT of the MANDO, play your lie with +1 penalty stroke.
 If your disc goes OB over the fence, re-tee with a +1 penalty stroke.

 ORANGE 6, this is your chance to really let it rip!
 You're throwing from a slightly elevated teepad to a wide open field spotted with beautiful wildflowers.
 Don't let the hanging fir branches right in front of you get into your head!
 A clean drive will be rewarded with another chance to make a big throw.
 This is the Orange layout's only PAR 4.
-If your disc goes into the tall grasses to the left, it's OB.
-Play with a +1 penalty stroke from where your disc last crossed out of bounds.
+If your disc goes into the tall grasses surrounding the fairway, that's a hazard.
+Play with a +1 penalty stroke from where it lies.